FrankDetzer/pwshDiskUsage/README.md

 ### -Path
 This parameter can be used to specify a path other than the current location of your shell.

-### -SizeUnit
+### -Unit
-This parameter formats the output according to the input.
+This parameter formats the output according to the chosen unit.

 You can specify: Bytes, KB, MB, GB, TB and PB.